ReedBTC/politigen/README.md

 Congressional data uses exact birth dates from the legislators JSON.
 BLS data uses age brackets, so generational shares are approximated by proportionally splitting BLS's 10-year brackets across generation boundaries.

-The `senators_2026.csv` is also derived from the legislators JSON but includes a manually maintained `NOT_SEEKING` set (retirements and withdrawals) that should be updated as announcements come in ahead of the election.

 ---

 ## Refreshing the Data

-Running `collect_politigen.py` fetches fresh data from GitHub and BLS and overwrites all five CSVs.
+Running `collect_politigen.py` fetches fresh data from GitHub, BLS, and the FEC and overwrites all five CSVs.
 The CSVs are committed to the repo so the site works out of the box without running the script.

 ```bash
 python collect_politigen.py